 On the inside there is a pocket, I have no historical sources for this, but a bag needs its bag for “girl stuff”.
 I first sew it onto the back piece, through both lid/strap and the back piece and then sew the seams on the sides, the seams that form the pocket.
 Before sewing it on I also put some water on the front bit of the inner pocket, and stretched it a bit just at the front piece, this makes it easier to put stuff into the pocket, and you can see how it is slightly looser on the picture

-Here we have the pockets, the pattern piece is sewn on so that it forms a pouch, my leather is a bit thick so it does not pouch as well as it should, but it will become softer with use.
+Here we have the pockets, the pattern piece is sewn on so that it forms a pouch, my leather is a bit thick so it does not drape as well as it should, but it will become softer with use.

 The drawstring on these pockets are well thought out, pull it open easy.